-If you would like to hear from Gudrun Burnety, CEO at DAHA, join our 6th Annual Tackling Violence Against Women and Girls Forum, taking place online on 14th October.
+If you would like to hear from Gudrun Burnety, CEO at DAHA, join our Tackling Domestic Abuse and Violence Forum, taking place online on 24th February.

 Housing associations across the UK have been housing those most in need since the nineteenth century and with the current housing crisis, their contributions are needed more than ever.
 However, with the current conversation in housing mainly focused on supply, it’s easy to lose sight of what more needs to be done beyond development.
 Many housing associations provide safe, secure homes and invaluable support services for their tenants.
 However, one of the key service gaps is effectively responding to domestic abuse.
 Currently 1.2 million women and 700,000 men experienced domestic abuse in the year ending March 2017 (ONS, 2017).
 On average two women are killed by their partner or ex-partner every week in England and Wales (ONS, 2018).

 A consistent finding emerging from domestic homicide reviews where a social housing provider is involved is that opportunities to identify abuse and intervene early are missed due to misunderstandings about domestic abuse (Standing Together, 2019).
 A recent survey of housing providers in England found that while most respondents did respond to domestic abuse it was often framed as part of anti-social behaviour response and not as a bespoke response to domestic abuse, with almost 65% of providers stating it sat within ASB in their organisation.
 The consequence of this is that people experiencing domestic abuse are often labelled as part of the problem, which prevents them from reaching out for help.